CUBRID/cubrid-manual/en/admin/shard.rst

 	.. note::

-		* When more than one shard hints exist on a query, it works normally if shard hints indicate the same shards, but it fails if each of them indicates the different shard.
+		* When more than one shard hint exist on a query, it works normally if shard hints indicate the same shards, but it fails if each of them indicates the different shard.

 			::